The Hunt Institute, SCORE Partner To Support Learning Experience

 - Kris Krautkremer, Advanced Placement biology teacher, Dobyns-Bennett High School, Kingsport City Schools

 - Mary Laphen, Navigate Reconnect Director, Tennessee Higher Education Commission

-- Angela Marshall, Scholars Program College Access Counselor, The Ayers Foundation
+- Dr. Angela Marshall, Scholars Program College Access Counselor, The Ayers Foundation

 - Natalie J. McKinney, Executive Director and Co-Founder, Whole Child Strategies, Inc.

 - Dr. Amy Moreland, Director of Policy, TBR – The College System of Tennessee